brandur/org/drafts/aws-static-complete.md

-I've written previously [about my misgivings with static sites on AWS](/fragments/aws-static-hosting), and while some of those points are still valid, there's no question that the maturity of the AWS product and the incredible surface area that its products cover make it an excellent place to host your content.
+I've written previously [about my misgivings with static sites on AWS](/fragments/aws-static-hosting), and while some of those points are still valid, there's no question that the maturity of the AWS product and the incredible surface area that its products cover easily make it one of the best choices for hosting on the Internet.

 Until now I would have recommended a CloudFlare/other host hybrid so that you could get free HTTPS support for a custom domain with automatic certificate renewal, but the advent of AWS Certificate Manager (ACM) was the last missing piece in the all-Amazon stack.
-By composing a few of their services, we get a static site that's almost totally operations-free and nearly infinitely scalable.
-We'll also tack on a Travis/GitHub based CI process that will make deployment an invisible process and get you a great Git branch/GitHub pull request-based workflow.
+By composing a few services, we'll get a static site with some pretty nice features:

+* Approximately unlimited scalability.
+* As close to an operations-free experience as you're ever likely to find.
+* Full HTTPS support with a certificate that's renewed automatically.
+* A CDN with dozens of edge locations around the globe so that it'll load quickly from anywhere.
+* A GitHub-based workflow which will make publishing new content as easy as merging a pull request.

 Keep in mind that although this article walks through setting up a static site step-by-step, you can [look at the full source code][singularity] of a sample